bmwant/bmwlog-static/source/_drafts/implement-go-channels-in-python.md

 and handly methods of communicating and synchronizing built into the language.

+Python is a [multi-paradigm language](https://en.wikipedia.org/wiki/Programming_paradigm#Support_for_multiple_paradigms) on its own and also shines when writing concurrent code with [asyncio](https://docs.python.org/3/library/asyncio.html)
 In this article we will implement Go channel in Python to provide as similar experience to writing concurrent code in Python as you would using Go.

 ### Requirements